qoretechnologies/qorus-vscode/README.md

 ## Version 2.3.19 overview - What's new:

 -   Fixed a bug that prevented setting and saving inherited config items to `null`

-## Version 2.3.18 overview - What's new:

--   Mappers and Types now support fields with dots in their names (with backwards compatibility).

-## Version 2.3.17 overview - What's new:

--   Configuration items that have not yet been submitted are highlighted in the configuration item modal

-## Version 2.3.16 overview - What's new:

--   Addressed usability issues with pipeline diagrams
--   Added a `Remove value` button to configuration item modals to implement another possibility for removing the configuration item value

-## Version 2.3.15 overview - What's new:

--   Fixed a bug that caused internal config item data to be incorrectly saved

-## Version 2.3.14 overview - What's new:

--   Fixed a bug that prevented editing of pipeline elements
--   Fixed a bug that stored old and incorrect connections settings in local state when connection URL / options would change
--   Requires field in classes with processor is no longer limited to only processor classes
--   Fixed a bug that would cause the webview to crash when removing the classes field from workflow fields
--   Fixed a bug where changing the mapper / data type field name would not properly change the name in the internal data

-## Version 2.3.13 overview - What's new:

--   Fixed a bug that prevented steps opened from workflow to get the correct data

-## Version 2.3.12 overview - What's new:

--   Various bugs fixes and improvements for service methods handling for Python and Java

-## Version 2.3.11 overview - What's new:

--   Fixed a bug where Java code would be incorrectly generated after a connection has been added
--   Added missing color for the mapper relation of type AUTO
--   It is now possible & supported to add spaces in custom mapper field names
--   Added field descriptions to the mapper field mapping dialog
--   It is no longer possible to select soft types in the mapper field mapping dialog

-## Version 2.3.10 overview - What's new:

--   Fixed a bug notification toasters would be rendered outside of the view
--   Fixed a bug that prevented going back to service from the methods page

 ---